 In the not-too-distant past, the Songsyue Lodge official website was in Mandarin only.
 With its complicated booking process, this made it just about impossible for foreigners to navigate.
 Foreign tourists were advised to email or call the hotel, but with limited success.

 While that may seem relatively simple, the most difficult part is the timing.
-In my experience, in busier months, all of the rooms and dorms usually sell out within 5 minutes of being released.
+In my experience, in busier months, all of the private rooms usually sell out within 5 minutes of being released.
+Dorms don’t sell out so fast on weekdays, but for weekends, they also sell out in 5 minutes.

 So it is critical to be online the moment rooms are released for the date you want, and be ready to book as quickly as possible.